Do you ever wonder how certain blog posts go viral?

 Your logo and brand colors may be obvious choices, but you may be wondering what we mean by branded imagery.

-Branded imagery are photos (whether you take them yourself or they’re stock photos) are photos that compliment your brand.
+Branded imagery is photos (whether you take them yourself or they’re stock photos) are photos that compliment your brand.

 For example, photos that compliment our brand include:

 - Bright office desk and accessory photos with hints of pink, gold, and black

 - Young women dressed in white, light pastel colors

 Each of these examples reflects our brand because our audience is attracted to those graphics.
 They can picture themselves being the young, female entrepreneur that is in the graphic.

 This entices and appeals to our target audience, which makes them want to click to learn more and share with their friends.

 Related post: Learn why your blog posts aren’t getting shared (and what to do about it)

 So you wrote a blog.
 Now what?
 (Hint: 14 things you should do!)